 This Quarterly Report on Form 10-Q contains statements which, to the extent they are not statements of historical fact, constitute "forward-looking statements."
-Such forward-looking statements about our business and expectations within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), include statements relating to, among other things, the impact of the COVID-19 pandemic; our expectations regarding supply chain and logistics disruptions; future revenue growth rates; revenue recognition timing and amounts; business trends, earnings and other measures of financial performance; the effect of economic downturns on our business performance; projected impact of foreign currency exchange rates; demand for our products; realizability of assets; future cash flow and uses of cash; future repurchases of common stock; future levels of indebtedness and capital spending, the working capital and liquidity outlook; the adoption and projected impact of new accounting standards; critical accounting estimates; deductibility of goodwill; research and development expense estimate; and future commercial and operational efforts.
+Such forward-looking statements about our business and expectations within the meaning of the Private Securities Litigation Reform Act of 1995, Section 27A of the Securities Act of 1933, as amended, and Section 21E of the Securities Exchange Act of 1934, as amended (the "Exchange Act"), include statements relating to, among other things, the impact of the COVID-19 pandemic; our expectations regarding LPD financial performance and supply chain and logistics challenges; our operations in Russia; future revenue growth rates; revenue recognition timing and amounts; business trends, earnings and other measures of financial performance; the effect of economic downturns on our business performance; projected impact of foreign currency exchange rates; demand for companion animal healthcare and our products; realizability of assets; future cash flow and uses of cash; future repurchases of common stock; future levels of indebtedness and capital spending, the working capital and liquidity outlook; the projected impact of new accounting standards; critical accounting estimates; deductibility of goodwill; research and development expense estimate; and future commercial and operational efforts.
 Forward-looking statements can be identified by the use of words such as "expects," "may," "anticipates," "intends," "would," "will," "plans," "believes," "estimates," "should," "project," and similar words and expressions.
 These forward-looking statements are intended to provide our current expectations or forecasts of future events; are based on current estimates, projections, beliefs, and assumptions; and are not guarantees of future performance.
 Actual events or results may differ materially from those described in the forward-looking statements.
-These forward-looking statements involve a number of risks and uncertainties, including, among other things, the adverse impact, and the duration, of the effects of the current war in Ukraine and the ongoing COVID-19 pandemic on our business, results of operations, liquidity, financial condition, and stock price, supply chain and logistics delays and disruptions, as well as the other matters described under the headings "Business," "Risk Factors," "Legal Proceedings," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Quantitative and Qualitative Disclosure About Market Risk" in our 2021 Annual Report and in the corresponding sections of this Quarterly Report on Form 10-Q, as well as those described from time to time in our other periodic reports filed with the SEC.
+These forward-looking statements involve a number of risks and uncertainties, including, among other things, the adverse impact, and the duration, of the effects of the current war in Ukraine and the ongoing COVID-19 pandemic on our business, results of operations, liquidity, financial condition, and stock price, supply chain and logistics delays and disruptions, as well as the other matters described under the headings "Business," "Risk Factors," "Legal Proceedings," "Management's Discussion and Analysis of Financial Condition and Results of Operations," and "Quantitative and Qualitative Disclosure About Market Risk" in our 2021 Annual Report and in the corresponding sections of this Quarterly Report on Form 10-Q, and for the quarter ended March 31, 2022, as well as those described from time to time in our other periodic reports filed with the SEC.